the-vampiire/apollo-error-converter/README.md

   - values
     - object: preformatted data to be added
     - function: `(originalError) -> {}`
-      - a function thatt receives the original Error and returns a formatted `data` object
+      - a function that receives the original Error and returns a formatted `data` object
       - useful for extracting / shaping Error data that you want to expose

 # extendMapItem